DHTMLX/docs-todolist/docs/how_to_start.md

 ~~~
 ## Step 2.
 Create To Do List

-Now you can add To Do List to the page.
-For this, you should create two DIV containers to place To Do List its Toolbar into.
+Now you can add a To Do List to the page.
+For this, you should create two DIV containers to place the To Do List and its Toolbar into.
 So, your steps are:

 - specify two DIV containers in the *index.html* file
 - initialize To Do List and its Toolbar via the **new ToDo()** and **new Toolbar()** constructors correspondingly